xoxzo/blog.xoxzo.com/content/The Way We Work/wfh-covid19-04-en.md

 # WFH Series: Episode 1, Part 3

-Continuing from [Part 2]({filename}/The Way We Work/wfh-covid19-02-en.md), we'll go to the working setup of the last three members of our team.
+Continuing from [Part 2]({filename}/The Way We Work/wfh-covid19-02-en.md), we'll go to the working setup of the last four members of our team.

 ## Our Working Setup